markifedor/NatDexAWSSheet/README.md

 The example spreadsheet anyone can view is at: https://docs.google.com/spreadsheets/d/1F3vkkhJPt0S1EO6gcjIQLqLa501E3XohItdWX3eAlxs/

-Currently these commands can be run by anyone without setting up anything, or downloading the repo.
+Currently these commands can be run by anyone without setting up anything or downloading the repo.

 ## Examples